CrescentonC/mlscript/README.md

-  **NOTE**: some programs require longer running duration to enable `core_bench` to report reliable 95% confidence intervals, and their test durations are adjusted accordingly in `bench.sh` based on the results of executing the tests from the authors' machines.
+  **NOTE**: some programs require longer running duration to enable `core_bench` to report reliable 95% confidence intervals, and their test durations are adjusted accordingly in `bench.sh` based on the results of executing the tests from the authors' machines
+  (at the current setting, benchmarking all the 38 programs should finish within around 3 hours).
   Depending on the machine executing the tests, the numbers may need to be further adjusted.
   To make the adjustment, modify `bench.sh` and add an `elif` case after line 35:
   ```sh